amirhossein-khalili/products/src/reco/SERVICES.md

 This document provides an overview of the services in this application.

-## Reconciliation Service (`RecoService`)
+## Reconciliation Service (`ReconciliationService`)

-The `RecoService` is the core service of the application.
+The `ReconciliationService` is the core service of the application.
 It provides the following functionality:

 - **Checking for discrepancies:** The service can check for discrepancies between the data in the event store and the data in the read model.
 - **Fixing discrepancies:** The service can fix discrepancies by updating the data in the read model to match the data in the event store.